bsstahl/CognitiveInheritance/Posts/A-Software-Developers-View-of-Dynamic-Programming.md

 ---
 Dynamic Programming (DP) is a mathematical tool that can be used to efficiently solve certain types of problems and is a must-have in any software developer's toolbox.
 A lot has been written about this process from a mathematician's perspective but there are very few resources out there to help software developers who want to implement this technique in code.
 In this article and the companion conference talk "[Dynamic Optimization - One Algorithm All Programmers Should Know]({PathToRoot}/Posts/Dynamic-Optimization-Presentation.html)", I attempt to demystify this simple tool so that developer's can implement it for their customers.

-### What is Combinatorial Optimization?
+#### What is Combinatorial Optimization?

 Mathematical or Combinatorial Optimization is the process of finding the best available solution to a problem by minimizing or eliminating undesirable factors and maximizing desirable ones.
 For example, we might want to find the best path through a graph that represents the roads and intersections of our city.
 In this case, we might want to minimize the distance travelled, or the estimated amount of time it will take to travel that distance.
 Other examples of optimization problems include determining the best utilization of a machine or device, optimal assignment of scarce resources, and a spell-checker determining the most likely word being misspelled.

 We want to make sure that we do not conflate combinatorial optimization with code optimization.
 It is certainly important to have efficient code when running an optimization algorithm, however there are very different techniques for optimizing code than for optimizing the solution to a problem.
 Code optimization has to do with the efficiency of the implementation whereas combinatorial optimization deals with the efficiency of the algorithm itself.
 Efficiency in both areas will be critical for solving problems in large domains.

-### What is Dynamic Programming?
+#### What is Dynamic Programming?

-Ultimately, DP is just a process, a methodology for solving optimization problems that can be defined recursively1.
+Ultimately, DP is just a process, a methodology for solving optimization problems that can be defined recursively <sub>1<sub>.
 It is really about a way of attacking a problem that, if it were addressed naïvely, might not produce the best possible answer, or might not even converge to a solution in an acceptable amount of time.
-Dynamic Programming provides a logical approach to these types of problems through a 2-step process that has the effect of breaking the problem into smaller sub-problems and solving each sub-problem only once, caching the results for later use2.
+Dynamic Programming provides a logical approach to these types of problems through a 2-step process that has the effect of breaking the problem into smaller sub-problems and solving each sub-problem only once, caching the results for later use <sub>2</sub>.

 The steps in the process are as follows:

 1. Fill out the cache by determining the value of each sub-problem, building each answer based on the value of the previous answers
 2. Use the values in the cache to answer questions about the problem

-Since we fill-out the entire cache for each problem3, we can be 100% certain that we know what the best possible answers to the questions are because we have explored all possibilities.
+Since we fill-out the entire cache for each problem <sub>3</sub>, we can be 100% certain that we know what the best possible answers to the questions are because we have explored all possibilities.

-### Dynamic Programming in Action
+#### Dynamic Programming in Action

 Let's look at one of the canonical types of problems that can be solved using Dynamic Programming, the knapsack problem.
 A knapsack problem occurs in any situation where you have a limited capacity that can be consumed by a number of different possible options.
 We need to look for the best fit and optimize for the maximum based on the definition of value in our problem.
 This class of problem gets its name from the story of the archeologist in the collapsing ruin.
 She has a knapsack that can hold a known weight without tearing and she needs to use it to rescue artifacts from the ruin before it collapses entirely.
 She wants to maximize the value of artifacts she can save, without exceeding the capacity of her knapsack, because it would then tear and she wouldn't be able to carry anything.